-Istin is a calcium channel blocker which works slightly differently to ACE inhibitors.
-Both are effective in treating high blood pressure but there are several factors which will determine which type of medicine is most suitable for you.
+Istin is a calcium channel blocker that works differently to ACE inhibitors.
+Both are effective in treating high blood pressure but there are several factors that will determine which type of medicine is most suitable for you.
 ACE inhibitors are more likely to be prescribed to patients under the age of 55.
-People with an African or Caribbean origin and those over 55 will be prescribed a calcium channel blocker in the first instance.

-There are lots of factors which influence which type of high blood pressure medication is best for you.
+There are lots of factors that influence which type of high blood pressure medication is best for you.
 These include age, ethnicity, medical history and any other medical conditions you may have.
-Istin is a calcium-channel blocker and the other types of medication available for high blood pressure include ACE inhibitors, Angiotension receptor blockers, beta blockers and diuretics.
+Istin is a calcium channel blocker and the other types of medication available for high blood pressure include ACE inhibitors, angiotension receptor blockers, beta-blockers and diuretics.

 It's likely that you will need to take Istin for life as this is a long term treatment for managing high blood pressure and preventing a heart attack or stroke in the future.

 Istin is designed for long term use so it is safe to take it in this manner.
 It's important to keep taking your medication, unless your doctor tells you otherwise, even if you feel well otherwise your blood pressure is likely to rise again.

 When your blood pressure lowers and reaches a normal level, you should continue to take your Istin medication.
 Stopping the medicine may reverse the effects and result in your blood pressure going up again.
 As a general rule, you should keep taking Istin unless you are told by your doctor to stop.